What is Anderson Cooper's Net Worth and Salary?

 Personal Life

-Cooper is openly gay, and was actually the first openly gay person to moderate a presidential debate in the general election when he moderated the second presidential election debate between Hillary Clinton and Donald Trump in 2016.
-Apple CEO Tim Cook also turned to Cooper for advice before making the decision to publicly come out as gay.
+Cooper is openly gay and was actually the first openly gay person to moderate a presidential debate in the general election when he moderated the second presidential election debate between Hillary Clinton and Donald Trump in 2016.
+Apple CEO Tim Cook also turned to Cooper for advice before deciding to publicly come out as gay.

 Anderson Cooper has two sons, Wyatt Morgan Cooper and Sebastian Luke Maisani-Cooper.
 Although Cooper and Benjamin Maisani are no longer romantically involved, Maisani is in the process of adopting Wyatt as they continue to co-parent the children.